ObviusOwl/mail-filter-pipeline/docs/core_modules/mysql_filter.md

 All dates are inserted in local time.
 In case of missing headers or failed parsing `NULL` is inserted.

+In `message_id` the content of the header *Message-ID* is stored.
+This should be unique per mail, however some bad mail clients are known to have reused the same Message-ID header multiple times.
+It is up to the MUA or first MTA to insert the header and ensure it is unique.

 The `message` column contains the complete email with body and headers.